jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

     display_datapoint({"image": img, "mask": mask}, label=" (augmented validation set)")
 ```

-## Defining the UNETR architecture with the ViT encoder
+## Implementing the UNETR architecture with the ViT encoder

 In this section, we will implement the UNETR model from scratch using Flax NNX.
 The transformer encoder of UNETR is a Vision Transformer (ViT), as discussed in the beginning of this tutorial The feature maps returned by ViT have the same spatial size (`H / 16, W / 16`), and deconvolutions are used to upsample the feature maps, while the feature maps are upsampled and concatenated up to the original image size.